akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Configure Akeneo
 ****************

 Akeneo PIM is configured with environment variables.
-The `Symfony documentationv<https://symfony.com/doc/current/configuration.html#configuration-based-on-environment-variables>`_ explains how to use them.
+The `Symfony documentation <https://symfony.com/doc/current/configuration.html#configuration-based-on-environment-variables>`_ explains how to use them.

 Install Akeneo
 **************